 we work together

-Our Veteran’s Program gives you the opportunity to utilize support with fellow Veteran’s and work with others in treatment to prepare for life in recovery.
+Our Veterans’ Curriculum provides the opportunity to share support with fellow Veterans and work with others in treatment to prepare for life in recovery.
 Treatment is split into 3 time blocks:

 Information on Veteran Mental Health Issues

 Life in the military may include exposure to high-stress and traumatic experiences.
 Over time, these situations can take their toll on a person’s mental health and may result in symptoms of mental illness.

 An estimated 1 in 4 active duty military members exhibit signs of having a mental health condition.
 Another study found that 41% of Veterans could potentially need mental health care.
 In particular, Veterans are often diagnosed with anxiety disorders, depression, and post-traumatic stress disorder (PTSD).
 In fact, the rate of depression in Veterans is about five times higher than civilians, and the rate of PTSD in Veterans is about 15 times higher than civilians.
 PTSD is a chronic and severe mental health disorder that can severely hinder a person’s everyday life.
 If these mental health problems are not treated, they may become debilitating or lead to secondary problems like substance use disorders.

 At Vertava Health, we provide comfortable and compassionate care through inpatient and outpatient treatment programs for Veterans with substance abuse and mental health challenges.
 We partner with your VA to find the best care for you and give you the support you need to successfully re-enter civilian life.

 active duty military members exhibit signs of a mental condition

 of veterans could potentially need mental health care